rezarajan/sdc-behavioral-cloning/report.md

   * Patience: 5
 * Validation Split: 0.20

 Note that the loss metric is on the training set, and not the validation set.
 This is because in practice, the model actually underfits the training set, i.e. the training set has a consistently higher loss than the validation set.
-Initial attempts used the validation set as a loss metric, but the resulting model did not produce as desirable of results as is hoped.
+Initial attempts used the validation set as a loss metric, but the resulting model did not produce desirable results.
 Furthermore, it is observed that using the training set loss did not negatively affect the validation set loss.

 Below is a visualization of the model's loss after each epoch:

 ![image2]

-Training is stopped after 25 epochs, by the stopper, which is approximately at the point the training and validation sets have similar losses.
+Training is stopped after 25 epochs by the stopper, which is approximately at the point the training and validation sets have similar losses.
 This is suitable as it prevents overfitting the data, while allowing the model to train enough such that it also does not underfit.

 ---

 **Fine-Tuning:**

-After training the model is tested on tracks 1 and 2.
+After training, the model is tested on tracks 1 and 2.
 For the most part, it completes track 1 at this point, but it does make some unexpected deviations at certain corners.
-Furthermore on track 2, it fails to complete major hairpin turns, as the car understeers.
-When it goes off-track it also struggles to maneuver back in certain points of track 2.
+Furthermore on track 2, it fails to complete some hairpin turns, as the car understeers.
+At certain points in track 2, when it goes off-track it also struggles to maneuver back onto the road.
 Therefore, it is clear that the model needs to be trained on more data pertaining to turning tight corners, as well as in cases where it needs to maneuver back on track.

 However, due to time constraints, it is not feasible to re-train the model from scratch.
 Therefore, the previously trained model is trained on more data pertaining to the previously mentioned scenarios, assuming the initial weights are closer than if it were to be re-initialized.